History of IHeartRadio in Timeline

 Apple iPhone 14, 128GB, Blue - Unlocked (Renewed)

-September 2011: Official Launch of iHeartRadio Service and Inaugural Music Festival
+September 2011: Official Launch of All-in-One iHeartRadio Service

-In September 2011, iHeartRadio officially launched its free, all-in-one service featuring thousands of live radio stations and custom artist stations.
-This coincided with the first iHeartRadio Music Festival, hosted by Ryan Seacrest in Las Vegas.
+September 2011 marked the official launch of the free, all-in-one iHeartRadio service featuring thousands of live radio stations and custom artist stations.
+This launch coincided with the inaugural iHeartRadio Music Festival hosted by Ryan Seacrest at the MGM Grand Las Vegas.

-Clear Channel/iHeartMedia began building its national event franchise around the iHeartRadio consumer brand, starting with the iHeartRadio Music Festival in 2011.
+Clear Channel/iHeartMedia built its national event franchise around the iHeartRadio consumer brand, beginning with the iHeartRadio Music Festival in 2011.

 2011: Launch of iHeartRadio App